lnurl/awesome-lnurl/README.md

 * [LightningCashback](https://twitter.com/21isenough/status/1193631492603293698) &ndash; A POS system that prints **lnurl** QR codes containing your change in receipts (fiat onramp?).
 * [@21isenough's LightningATM](https://twitter.com/21isenough/status/1194963700110770176) &ndash; A DIY ATM machine that eats coins and spits out sats.
 * [@lntxbot](https://t.me/lntxbot) &ndash; You can extract your balance from the Telegram bot to another wallet with **lnurl**, or even share withdraw codes so you can physically pay friends.
+* [LNURLProxyAPI](https://github.com/21isenough/LNURLProxyAPI) &ndash; Allows you to issue noncustodial **lnurls** from your own home node, wait until someone tries to redeem them and pay the invoice.
+Like lightning.gifts, but noncustodial.

 ### lnurl-channel

 * [LNBIG](https://lnbig.com/) &ndash; Get free inbound channels on your mobile wallet from this mysterious entity.
 * [Bitrefill's Thor](https://www.bitrefill.com/thor) &ndash; Buy a reliable incoming channel from this super liquid node, or get a turbo channel from which you can spend immediately.
+* [lnch-vekslak](https://github.com/Kixunil/lnch-vekslak) &ndash; Your self-hosted Thor.
+Allows you to sell or open channels with people in the streets (make sure to read and edit the code before using or you'll pay a high price).

 Wallets